u1i/apigeek.net/openai/electricdreams.md

 # Electric Dreams

-The following are episode descriptions for season 1 (from IMDB):

-# Season 1
+# Season 1 - These are real episodes from the show, summaries from IMDB

 ## 1: The Hood Maker